jack898/PollingAuto/README.md

 # BosTix: The background
+**If you're just interested in getting the raw data, scroll down to _Accessing the Data_**

 One night, I was scrolling on X and saw this super cool [real-time parking ticket map](https://walzr.com/sf-parking/about/) for San Francisco, built by Riley Walz.
 Immediately, I knew I had to do the same thing for Boston; after all, ticketing is just as pervasive and notorious here.
-That said, my goal was (seemingly) simple: find a way to retrieve tickets chronologically.
+That said, my goal was (seemingly) straightforward: find a way to retrieve tickets chronologically.

 I quickly found the official [payment portal for tickets](https://bostonma.rmcpay.com/).
 This portal lets you to search by ticket number, plate number, or VIN--problem is, I don't have any tickets!
 Lucky for me, the plate `123456` had a few.
 I poked around with the site's features and found a few interesting API endpoints.